mikayp1967/Terraform/kube/README.md

 * 1 Node box
 * EIP on CP so no bastion server needed (save $$, this ain't prod)
 * Add an S3 for certs (created outside TF but IAM role created)
+* node should have external access now

 To do:
 * Finalise the user_data to install K8s on CP & Node
 * KMS on those S3s
-* kubeadm install is failing - fix that
+* kubeadm install is failing - Wow took ages, I think it's docker config and needs restart not start
 * Node is in same az as CP - need to add routes there so diff subnets can talk
-* Node needs to access internet...
 * Role for EC2s is gonna be mesy when I need to add permissions - this can prob wait forever

 * Work the rest out when I've done this